-If you are moving house, looking to start a new life in Sarlat-la-Canéda or retiring to Sarlat-la-Canéda, we can help you.
+If you are moving to Sarlat-la-Canéda we have the experience to help you.

 Another of the Dordogne’s tourist magnets and one that will make anyone pine to live in France is Sarlat-la- Canéda.